raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 ...
 ```

-Now, lets create a web form, that allows users to enter a search query and click search.
+Now, let's create a web form that allows users to enter a search query and click a button to execute the search.
 We'll make a very simple search form (following guidelines from [MDN][mdn-form-usage]).
 Start with a `<form>` element.
 We fill out the `action` and `method` attributes in accordance with HTML5 standards.

 ```html
 ...